-- An opportunity to complete the extended project qualification (EPQ)
+- Have the opportunity to complete the EPQ.

-- Individualised preparation/support when applying for challenging and competitive university courses, including Oxbridge, Russell Group, medicine, dentistry and veterinary science
+- Get individualised preparation and support when applying for challenging and competitive university courses, including Oxbridge, Russell Group, medicine, dentistry, and veterinary science.

-- Additional one-to-one 'stretch and challenge' work your subject teachers
+- Receive additional one-to-one ‘stretch and challenge’ work with your subject teachers.

-- Organised visits and conferences including trips to the country's leading universities
+- Be given the option to attend organised visits and conferences, including trips to the country’s leading universities.

-- Access to academic resources and electronic texts in various university libraries
+- Have access to academic resources and electronic texts in various university libraries.